Trade with a Market Leader: Forex at Saxo Bank

 Hedging Exchange Rate Risks Companies that deal internationally can experience volatility in Forex markets, which in turn can cause major uncertainties for profits and capital.
-Forward Outrights can help mitigate these risks by enabling businesses to hedge foreign currency transactions for a future date at a Forex rate agreed now – thus neutralising exchange rate fluctuations.
+Forward Outrights can help mitigate these risks by enabling businesses to hedge foreign currency transactions for a future date at a Swap point agreed now – thus neutralising exchange rate fluctuations.

 Trading Forex.
 Trading Ideas.

 Take full advantage of a wide range of free tools and widgets.
 We provide what’s needed to take FX trading to the next level.
 Trade like a pro, using the tools of a pro.